openpnp/openpnp/GcodeDriver.md

 The driver uses this regex to look for responses from the controller.
 After sending a command it will wait for a line that matches this regex before considering the command complete.
 For many controllers this is simply `ok`, although since some controllers send additional information with command results it's better to use `^ok.*`.

+### move-to-complete-regex

+If specified, the driver will check for this regex in the responses after a move-to-command is sent and will not return until the regex is matched.
+This can be used to support motion controllers that return the command confirmation before movement is complete.

+Example: `<move-to-complete-regex>.*vel:0.00.*</move-to-complete-regex>`

 ## Miscellaneous

 ### units